 APPENDIX 5.
-Proposed Local Green Spaces and amenity open spaces
+Proposed Local Green Spaces

+- LGS 1.
+Diocesan triangle of land by the allotments

+- LGS 2.
+The Glebe Field

+- LGS 3.
+The War Memorial and small green

+- LGS 4.
+Pasture separating Caythorpe and Frieston

+- LGS 5.
+Frieston Green

+- LGS 6.
+Frieston Lower Green

+- LGS 7.
+Land behind Millfield Crescent with ridge and furrow cultivation

 LGS 1.
 Diocesan triangle of land by the allotments.

 Size: 0.85 ha.

 Location.
 North east of Gorse Hill Lane.

 Description.
-An area of unfenced, rough grassland with hedges on 2 sides.
-It is accessed by a footpath from Gorse Hill Lane, and used by walkers.
+An area of unfenced, rough grassland with hedges on 2 sides and a footpath on the 3rd.
+It is accessed by the footpath from Gorse Hill Lane, and is frequently used by walkers.
+Although not directly adjacent to the built-up area, it lies beside the footpath by the allotments, a much used facility for the community and a part of Caythorpe village.

-Local in character.
-Not extensive.

 LGS 2.
 The Glebe Field: Size: 0.61 ha.
 Location.
-East of Waterloo Close Description.
+East of Waterloo Close

+Description.
 Grassland currently used as grazing for horses.
 It is surrounded by hedgerows and includes trees, and is a refuge for birds and other wildlife.
-Local in character.
+It lies within the Caythorpe conservation area, includes important views and forms part of the historic environment around the church.
+(See page 10 of the Evidence Document for conservation area map, showing the important views) Local in character.
 Not extensive.

 LGS 3.
 The War Memorial and small green.
 Size: 0.01 ha.
 Location.
-Adjacent to the churchyard.
+Adjacent to the churchyard, within the conservation area.
 Description.
 This site has a memorial cross and other memorials in a paved area at the rear, and is the site of the annual Act of Remembrance.
 The rest of the area is laid to lawn with 2 benches facing the conservation area of High Street.
 The cross is listed in the Heritage category.
-Local in character.
-Not extensive.

 LGS 4.
 Pasture between Caythorpe and Frieston.
 Size 2.04 ha.
 Location.
 West of A607, south of Frieston Road.

 Description.
-Formerly known as Platt's Plot.
-An area of grassland which separates the villages of Caythorpe and Frieston.
-One third is left to nature, with long grass, bramble patches and trees.
+Formerly known as Platt's Plot, it is an area of grassland divided between 3 different landowners.
+The northernmost third (pictured) is left to nature, with long grass, bramble patches and trees, and cleared only occasionally.
 This is one of the few wild spaces around the villages.
 The remainder is used for grazing sheep.
-A footpath from Frieston Road, Caythorpe, to Frieston Lower Green runs along the western boundary.
+A footpath from Frieston Road, Caythorpe, to Frieston Lower Green runs along the western boundary, and the site can be seen from the roads on 2 other sides .
+It separates Caythorpe from Frieston and helps maintain the distinct character of these villages.

 Local in character, not extensive.

 LGS 5.
 Frieston Green: Size: 0.18 ha.

 Location.
 Junction of Frieston Road and Hough Road.